Ordisoftware/Hebrew-Letters/README.md

 - Hebrew letters database with their customizable meanings.
 - Analyze a word letter by letter to get a sentence describing its sense.
 - Online research with Pealim, Sefaria, Shorashim, Wiktionary, Translator, etc.
+- Store results in a notebook that can be used in Hebrew Words.
 - Copy the result or a screenshot to the clipboard.
+- Export and import of letters meanings and notebook.
 - English, French.

 ## Review